SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 In this task you will create a many-to-many relationship between the **Salesperson** table and the **Sales** table.

-1. In Power BI Desktop, in Report view, in the **Fields** pane, check the follow two fields to create a table visual:
+1. In Power BI Desktop, in Report view, in the **Data** pane, check the follow two fields to create a table visual:

 	- Salesperson \| Salesperson